 WARNING: The temperature of the tempered water should be monitored closely with a thermometer, as high temperatures can damage the RO membranes and harm the patient.
-Refer to the inlet water requirements (Section 1.7.1) for the maximum operating temperature for the 700 to the RO unit.
+Refer to the inlet water requirements (Section 1.7.1) for the maximum operating temperature for the 700 Series RO.
+CAUTION: It is necessary to keep the unit from freezing to prevent serious damage to the RO unit.